Understanding Scandinavian Culture & Scandinavian people traits

 Through Geert Hofstede’s Model of Cultural Differences

-Scandinavian culture is an interesting mix of rich traditions, history, and breathtaking landscapes.
+Scandinavian culture and the Scandinavian people traits are an interesting mix of rich traditions, history, and breathtaking landscapes.
 To gain a deeper insight and understanding of this unique cultural makeup, we can look at it with the use of Geert Hofstede’s cultural dimensions model.

-In this article, I will go deeper into the details of Scandinavian culture using Hofstede’s model of cultural differences (although adapted for better application in a business context), highlighting its specific characteristics and the experiences that make it an interesting business partner and/or opportunity.
+In this article, I will go deeper into the details of Scandinavian culture and Scandinavian people traits using Hofstede’s model of cultural differences (although adapted for better application in a business context), highlighting its specific characteristics and the experiences that make it an interesting business partner and/or opportunity.

 Hofstede’s model provides a framework to analyze cultural differences based on six dimensions: Hierarchy, Individualism versus Collectivism, Goal orientation versus Process orientation, Predictability Long-Term Orientation, and Indulgence versus Restraint.
 Let’s see how these dimensions work out in Scandinavian culture.